3 Unknown Ways Culture Distorts Our Scripture Reading

 There are of course more ways that we tend to read too much into Scripture.
 I don’t claim to have covered all of them, but I hope I’ve shed some light on how our contexts influence us in our reading of Scripture.
 This directly influences how we disciple our people.

-So what are other ways that we read too much into the Scriptures?
-Share them with me; I read all your comments, and will respond to those I can.
+So what are other ways that distort our Scripture reading?
+Share them with me; I read all your comments and will respond to those I can.

 E. Randolph Richards and Brandon J. O’Brien, Misreading Scripture with Western Eyes: Removing Cultural Blinders to Better Understand the Bible (Downers Grove, IL: Inter-Varsity Press, 2012), 185–186.

 John Goldingay, “Is Leadership Biblical?” accessed April 20, 2017, http://johnandkathleenshow.com/wp-content/uploads/2015/05/119_Is_Leadership_Biblical.doc.